squad-4/loan-management-system/README.md

 The purpose of this challenge is to test your ability to implement a solution given an abstract problem.
 You may find a problem in the asked task that you need to explain the problem and propose a solution to fix it.
 The challenge was proposed by [Codenation](https://codenation.dev), as part of the **Acelera Dev - Python para Web** program.

-# Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Installing

-A step by step series of examples that tell you how to get a development env running

-# Documentation

-Wait...

 # Authors